ava-tan/cornell-bjj/documents/design-journey.md

 ## Interactivity (Milestone 1) - Leo
 Calendar, sign up form, and image gallery.
 All this meets the needs of our client because the calendar will show what days the jiu-jitsu club will meet, the image gallery will provide them a visual of what the club is like, and the consent form will let them fill out the agreement to join the club.
 The image gallery can be clicked on and you can transition from one picture to another.
 The calendar will work by displaying a digital calendar and you can click on the days to see what events are going and their respective times.

-## User Testing (_optional_)
-> This testing is optional.

-### User 1 - Testing Notes (Milestone 1)
-> When conducting user testing, you should take notes during the test.
-Place your notes here.

-### User 1 (Milestone 1)
-> Using your notes from above, describe your user by answering the questions below.

-1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-2. Does the user belong to your target audience of the site?
-(Yes / No)
-> If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
-How can your re-design choices based on the user tests make a better fit for the target audience?

-### User 1 - **Desktop** (Milestone 1)
-> Report the results of your user's evaluation.
-You should explain **what the user did**, describe the user's **reaction/feedback** to the design, **reflect on the user's performance**, determine what **re-design choices** you will make.
-You can also add any additional comments.
-See the example design journey for an example of what this would look like.

-Task: [TODO: copy task here]
-- **Did you evaluate the desktop or mobile design?**
-- Pick one: desktop/mobile
-- **How did the user do?
-Did they meet your expectation?**
-- TODO
-- **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- TODO
-- **Your reflections about the user’s performance to the task**
-- TODO
-- **Re-design choices**
-- TODO
-- **Additional Notes**
-- TODO: Justify your decisions; additional notes.

-...

-### User 2 - Testing Notes (Milestone 1)
-> When conducting user testing, you should take notes during the test.
-Place your notes here.

-### User 2 (Milestone 1)
-> Using your notes from above, describe your user by answering the questions below.

-1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-2. Does the user belong to your target audience of the site?
-(Yes / No)
-> If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
-How can your re-design choices based on the user tests make a better fit for the target audience?

-### User 2 - **Mobile** (Milestone 1)
-> Report the results of your user's evaluation.
-You should explain **what the user did**, describe the user's **reaction/feedback** to the design, **reflect on the user's performance**, determine what **re-design choices** you will make.
-You can also add any additional comments.
-See the example design journey for an example of what this would look like.

-Task: [TODO: copy task here]
-- **Did you evaluate the desktop or mobile design?**
-- Pick one: desktop/mobile
-- **How did the user do?
-Did they meet your expectation?**
-- TODO
-- **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-- TODO
-- **Your reflections about the user’s performance to the task**
-- TODO
-- **Re-design choices**
-- TODO
-- **Additional Notes**
-- TODO: Justify your decisions; additional notes.

 ...